ACM-VIT/Research-Projects-2020/steganography/README.md

 Steganography is the art of hiding a message inside another message.
 In this case we will hide a text message inside an image.
 An image will most propably go unnotified, not a bunch of people will suspect a message hidden inside an image.
 Steganography is no means of encryption, just a way of hiding data inside an image.

-The diffrence in this project is that I have added an encryption messure which is encryting the text with a used defined key
+The diffrence in this project is that I have added an encryption messure which is encryting the text with a user defined key

 If you want to learn about Steganography in detail head over to [the Wikipedia article](https://en.wikipedia.org/wiki/Steganography)